Germans mourn the 5 killed and 200 injured in the apparent attack on a Christmas market

 Friday’s attack came eight years after an Islamic extremist drove a truck into a crowded Christmas market in Berlin, killing 13 people and injuring many others.
 The attacker was killed days later in a shootout in Italy.

-Chancellor Scholz and Interior Minister Nancy Faeser traveled to Magdeburg on Saturday, and a memorial service is to take place in the city cathedral in the evening.
+Chancellor Scholz and Interior Minister Nancy Faeser traveled to Magdeburg, where a memorial service took place Saturday.
 Faeser ordered flags lowered to half-staff at federal buildings across the country.

+Although many people went to the site with candles to mourn the victims, several hundred far-right protesters gathered in a central square in Magdeburg with a banner that read “remigration,” German news agency dpa reported.

 A witness recounts the horrifying attack

-Verified bystander footage distributed by the German news agency dpa showed the suspect’s arrest at a tram stop in the middle of the road.
+Verified bystander footage distributed by dpa showed the suspect’s arrest at a tram stop in the middle of the road.
 A nearby police officer pointing a handgun at the man shouted at him as he lay prone, his head arched up slightly.
 Other officers swarmed around the suspect and took him into custody.

 Thi Linh Chi Nguyen, a 34-year-old manicurist from Vietnam whose salon is in a mall across from the Christmas market, was on the phone during a break when she heard loud bangs that she thought were fireworks.
 She then saw a car drive through the market at high speed.
 People screamed and a child was thrown into the air by the car.